 - User experience and its impact on SEO success

 - What will your website look like this time next year?

-Let’s start by reviewing the trends we expect to affect webmasters into 2018.
+Let’s start by reviewing the trends affecting webmasters in 2018 and into 2019.
 From both a web management and a marketing perspective, the following changes are highly likely to impact your business’ site:

 - Mobile first indexing